iamemc/LOD_Generator/README.md

 ## Usage Instructions

+	0. Download attached .zip in Releases
-	1. To use the addon, after enabling, a small panel called "**Mod - Rome Remastered**" will appear in the viewport sidebar.
+	1. To use the addon, after enabling, a small panel called "Mod - Rome Remastered" will appear in the viewport sidebar.
-	1. Choose an input & output folder
+	2. Choose an input & output folder
-	1. Choose a decimation level
+	3. Choose a decimation level
-	1. Press **Generate Lods**
+	4. Press **Generate Lods**
-	1. The new LODs should have been created in the output folder
+	5. The new LODs should have been created in the output folder

 MANTAINERS
 ---------------